Incredibly Cool Events Ltd

 ICE is non-elitist competition provider, with entry fees to suit, with prices aimed at a level which is attractive both to grassroots teams through to high level athletes.

 The following pages set out the Standard Terms and Conditions which govern the relationship between the Company and all event participants.
 All participants are required to familiarise themselves with and abide by the paragraphs set out below.

 By entering an ICE event you agree, on behalf of your Club/Programme, to the terms and conditions of participation set out in this document and to confirm that you have passed on and explained all details contained in this document to all coaches, athletes, and supporters that you are bringing to our events.

 Thank you for your support in helping us to maximise your enjoyment and keep our events a fun-filled, family-orientated good experience that will be inspiring and motivational to all young athletes and their supporters.
 You are all Incredibly Cool.

 We would encourage all coaches to join our ICE Coach Information Group on Facebook.
 It’s a good way of communicating with other coaches and invaluable for sharing information and good practise among our ICE family.
 It’s great for sharing cheer stories and experiences, and acts as a good sounding board for ideas and frustrations allowing other coaches to share their experiences and advice.
 It’s also great for asking our ICE team for information about events, etc.

 If you have any further queries you are welcome to contact us via email at firstname.lastname@example.org.
 We will be happy to assist you.
 Or you can ask your question via our ‘Contact’ page.

-ICE offers price breaks at two levels of registration:
+ICE offers price breaks at three levels of registration: